jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-trends-to-expect-for-2023/index.md

 you keep your applications or other IT systems under continuous assessment as a preventive measure.
-Use our [Continuous Hacking service](../../services/continuous-hacking/), and don't let negligence cause threat actors to catch you by surprise in 2023 (or even right now).
+Use our [Continuous Hacking service](../../services/continuous-hacking/), and don't let threat actors catch you by surprise in 2023 (or even right now).
 Do you want to be part of the trend in cybersecurity implementation?
 Get started now for free!